haydenjeune/lookalike/README.md

 ## Demo

-Lookalike is a bit expensive for me to host over the public internet, so the best way to try it out yourself is using my demo image.
+Lookalike is a bit expensive for me to host over the internet, so the best way to try it out yourself is using my demo image.
 All you need is [Docker](https://www.docker.com/products/docker-desktop), and an x86-64 (i.e. not M1 Mac) machine.
 With those prerequisites, simply run:

 ```bash
 docker run -p 8080:8080 -p 8081:8081 -p 5000:5000 ghcr.io/haydenjeune/lookalike-demo:latest